AlecDziwanowski/HW18-SocialNetworkAPI/README_old.md

 ## Review
 * A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.
 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+## Questions
+* use commented code in connection.js instead bc we are not using heroku?
+* get rid of .env?